ebunle/Publications-and-Results/AI Based Optimal EVCS Integration with randomly Sized and PVs in an RDNS Segmented in Zones/README.md

 - Four execution cases with randomly sized and placed PV systems were analyzed.

 ### 3.2 Voltage Profile Improvement
-- The hybrid GA–PSO achieved the best voltage profile with a minimum node voltage of **0.92214 p.u.**, outperforming GA (0.89494 p.u.) and PSO (0.90792 p.u.).
+- The hybrid GA–PSO achieved the best voltage profile with a minimum node voltage of **0.92214 p.u.**, better than GA (0.89494 p.u.) and PSO (0.90792 p.u.).

 ### 3.3 Power Loss Reduction
 - The hybrid GA–PSO yielded the lowest power losses: